-Intervention Treatment Recommendations Health System Level Required Commodities Packaging Options Supply Chain Considerations Calcium supplementation In populations with low dietary calcium intake, daily calcium supplementation is recommended for pregnant women to reduce the risk of pre-eclampsia?
-WHO recommends dividing the total daily dose into three doses, and taking the supplements from 20 weeks' gestation until delivery?
-ReferralHealth facilityCommunity Product information: • A range of products available containing the equivalent of elemental calcium 1.5-2.0 g, i.e. Calcium carbonate 500 mg 9 Range of packaging options, including: • 100 tablet bottle 23 • 300 tablet bottle 23 Storage: Do not store or transport above 30°C 23 Standard shelf-life: 24-36 months 23 Additional considerations: Appropriate for community based and advanced dispensing Vitamin A Supplementation Vitamin A supplementation is only recommended for pregnant women in areas where vitamin A deficiency is a severe public health problem to prevent night blindness 24 Vitamin A should be taken for at least 12 weeks during pregnancy until delivery.
-WHO recommends a dose of up to 10 000 IU vitamin A per day, or a weekly dose of up to 25 000 IU 24 Referral Health facility Product information: Vitamin A soft gel capsules, 10,000 IU23 Range of packaging options, including: • 100 tablet bottle 23 • Vitamin A is frequently included in multiple vitamin formulations for prenatal care 24 Storage: Do not store or transport above 30°C 21 Standard shelf-life: 24-36 months 23 Additional considerations: decision to use vitamin a is a highly contextual decision and should only be used is locations with vitamin a deficiency Low dose aspirin for prevention of pre-eclampsia Low-dose aspirin is recommended for the prevention of pre-eclampsia in women at high risk of developing the condition 25 1-2 tablets daily of low dose aspirin should be initiated before 20 weeks of gestation, and, if possible, as early as 12 weeks of gestation until delivery 25 ReferralHealth facilityCommunity Product information: • Aspirin 75 mg tablet 25 Range of packaging options, including: • 100 tablet bottle 23 • 500 tablet bottle 23 • 1000 tablet bottle 23 Storage: Do not store or transport above 30°C 21 Standard shelf-life: 36 months 23 Additional considerations: Appropriate for community based and advanced dispensing Magnesium sulfate for prevention and treatment of eclampsia Intravenous or intramuscular magnesium sulfate regimens are recommended for the prevention and treatment of eclampsia 25 ReferralHealth facility Product information: • Magnesium sulfate injection, 500 mg/mL in 2-mL and 10-mL ampoules 26 Additional required commodities: 10 ampoule box^{21,22} 10 vial box22 100 ampoule box^{21,22} Storage: Do not store or transport above 30°C; do not freeze 26 Standard shelf-life: Standard shelf life: 24-36 months 26
+Intervention Treatment Recommendations Health System Level Required Commodities Packaging Options Supply Chain Considerations Calcium supplementation In populations with low dietary calcium intake, daily calcium supplementation is recommended for pregnant women to reduce the risk of pre-eclampsia 9 WHO recommends dividing the total daily dose into three doses, and taking the supplements from 20 weeks' gestation until delivery 9 Hospital Health facility Community Product information: A range of products available containing the equivalent of elemental calcium 1.5-2.0 g, i.e. Calcium carbonate 500 mg9 Range of packaging options, including: • 100 tablet bottle 25 • 300 tablet bottle 25 Storage: Do not store or transport above 30°C 25 Standard shelf-life: 24-36 months 25 Additional considerations: Appropriate for community based and advanced dispensing Vitamin A Supplementation Vitamin A supplementation is only recommended for pregnant women in areas where vitamin A deficiency is a severe public health problem to prevent night blindness 26 Vitamin A should be taken for at least 12 weeks during pregnancy until delivery.
+WHO recommends a dose of up to 10 000 IU vitamin A per day, or a weekly dose of up to 25 000 IU 26 • Hospital • Health facility Product information: Vitamin A soft gel capsules, 10,000 IU25 Range of packaging options, including: 100 tablet bottle25 Vitamin A is frequently included in multiple vitamin formulations for prenatal care26 Storage: Do not store or transport above 30°C 23 Standard shelf-life: 24-36 months 25 Additional considerations: decision to use vitamin a is a highly contextual decision and should only be used is locations with vitamin a deficiency Low dose aspirin for prevention of pre-eclampsia Low-dose aspirin is recommended for the prevention of pre-eclampsia in women at high risk of developing the condition 27 I-2 tablets daily of low dose aspirin should be initiated before 20 weeks of gestation, and, if possible, as early as 12 weeks of gestation until delivery 27 Hospital Health facility Community Product information: • Aspirin 75 mg tablet 27 Range of packaging options, including: • 100 tablet bottle 25 • 500 tablet bottle 25 • 1000 tablet bottle 25 Storage: Do not store or transport above 30°C23 Standard shelf-life: 36 months25 Additional considerations: Appropriate for community based and advanced dispensing Magnesium sulfate for prevention and treatment of eclampsia Intravenous or intramuscular magnesium sulfate regimens are recommended for the prevention and treatment of eclampsia 27 • Hospital • Health facility Product information: Magnesium sulfate injection, 500 mg/mL in 2-mL and 10-mL ampoules28 Additional required commodities: 10 ampoule box^{23,24} 10 vial box24 100 ampoule box^{23,24} Storage: Do not store or transport above 30°C; do not freeze 28 Standard shelf-life: Standard shelf life: 24-36 months 28